Hell's Angels (film): Production

 Hell's Angels had been originally conceived as a silent, with James Hall and Ben Lyon as Roy and Monte Rutledge, and Norwegian silent film star Greta Nissen cast as Helen, the female lead, and was to be directed by Marshall Neilan.
 Principal photography began on October 31, 1927, with interiors shot at the Metropolitan Studio in Hollywood.
 A few weeks into production, however, Hughes' overbearing production techniques forced Neilan to quit.
 Hughes first hired Luther Reed, on loan from Paramount but still was in conflict over directing roles before hiring a more pliable director, Edmund Goulding, but took over the directing reins when it came to the frenetic aerial battle scenes.

-A year and a half into production, the advent of the sound motion picture came with the arrival of The Jazz Singer.
-Hughes incorporated the new technology into the half-finished film, but Greta Nissen became the first casualty of the sound age, due to her pronounced Norwegian accent.
+The advent of the sound motion picture came with the arrival of The Jazz Singer, which premiered several weeks before the start of Hell's Angels principal photography.
+This left the public clamoring for talking pictures and a year and a half into production, after divorcing his wife, the death of two stunt pilots and a mechanic, going through two directors and 2 million dollars, Hughes incorporated the new technology into the half-finished film, but Greta Nissen became the first casualty of the sound age, due to her pronounced Norwegian accent.
 He paid her for her work and cooperation, and replaced her, because her accent would make her role as a British aristocrat ludicrous.
 The role was soon filled with a teenage up-and-coming star found by Hall in a revue, and hired by Hughes himself, Jean Harlow.

 When Hughes made the decision to turn Hell's Angels into a talkie, he hired a then-unknown James Whale, who had just arrived in Hollywood following a successful turn directing the play Journey's End in London and on Broadway, to direct the talking sequences; it was Whale's film debut, and arguably prepared him for the later success he would have with the feature version of Journey's End, Waterloo Bridge, and, most famously, the 1931 version of Frankenstein.
 Unhappy with the script, Whale brought in Joseph Moncure March to re-write it.
 Hughes later gave March the Luger pistol used in the famous execution scene near the film's ending.

 One talking scene, filmed in Multicolor but printed by Technicolor, provides the only color film footage of Jean Harlow.
 (Multicolor was not prepared to print the number of inserts needed for the wide release Hughes wanted.)
 The inexperienced actress, just 18 years old at the time she was cast, required a great deal of attention from Whale, who shut down production for three days while he worked Harlow through her scenes.